Frequently Asked Questions

 Can the public get detailed reports and enforcement information?

-A copy of the actual inspection report and any enforcement information associated with the restaurant type facility is available upon submission of an application to the RHA.
+A copy of the actual inspection report and any enforcement information associated with the restaurant type facility is available upon submission of an application to the Saskatchewan Health Authority.
 There is a $30.00 processing fee.
-For more information, contact the local RHA in which the facility operates:
+For more information, contact your local Saskatchewan Health Authority office:

 Are there different types of licences for restaurant type facilities?